 Brand architecture is an upfront marketing investment that pays dividends in the long run and allows you to attain maximum brand value by fully leveraging and delivering on the promises of the brand/s.

 What are the different types of Brand Architecture?

-Brand architecture is a strategic structure to help your audience access and relate to a brand.
-Put simply it’s the “family tree” that enables your consumers to form opinions and preferences for your products or services.
-There are really 3 common ways to structure that organizations use, these are:
+Brand architecture is a strategic structure to help your audience understand and connect with your brand.
+It’s the “family tree” that enables your customers to develop a preference for your services.
+Below are the 3 most popular ways to structure your brand’s architecture.

 Monolithic or Branded House.